zack1284/MLOps-01/README.md

 ## MLflow Server

-You can find mlflow tracking server at `127.0.0.1:5000`
+You can access mlflow tracking server at `127.0.0.1:5000`

 ## Min IO

 Min IO is used to store files that can be used to rebuild our models.
-You can find Min IO service at `127.0.0.1:9000`
+You can access Min IO service at `127.0.0.1:9000`

 ## Nginx

 Nginx is used to perform simple authentication in this case.
-You can find it at `127.0.0.1`
+You can access it at `127.0.0.1`

 ## To start